BEWARE HOW YOU HANDLE FLATTERY

 Herod the King was undoubtedly one of the chief persecutors of the early Church.
 He was fully committed to persecuting Christ’s apostles.

-First, Herod killed James the brother of John with sword.
+First, Herod killed James, the brother of John, with the sword.

-In spite of the opposition and wickedness of Herod against Christ’s apostles and the Church, God was merciful to him and he continued to wax greater.
+Despite the opposition and wickedness of Herod against Christ’s apostles and the Church, God was merciful to him, and he continued to wax greater.

-While the people of Tyre and Sidon was still standing before King Herod to appease him, something very strange, unusual, unprecedented and supernatural happened.
+While the people of Tyre and Sidon were still standing before King Herod to appease him, something extraordinary, unprecedented, and supernatural happened.

 What was it, how and why did it happen?

 21 So on a set day Herod, arrayed in royal apparel, sat on his throne and gave an oration to them.